 In sum, the Open Program experience affords youth both the time and the space to be tinkerers, explorers, creators and problem solvers, while simultaneously offering outlets to further develop their intellectual curiosity and social interactions in a warm, safe and pro-social environment.

-The Open Program is likely a fit for youth who: show signs of independence; express a desire to interact with peers; are independent in bathroom use; have the ability to control physical and verbal impulses; are respectful of themselves, others and the materials; and understand boundaries and checking in before leaving an area.
+The Open Program is likely a fit for youth who: show signs of independence; express a desire to interact with peers; are independent in bathroom use; have the ability to control physical and verbal impulses; keep themselves safe (know not to touch a hot stove, run with scissors, etc.); are respectful of themselves, others and the materials; and understand boundaries and checking in before leaving an area.